 Our Toyota Kata resources will get you started with this invaluable tool in no time.
-You will learn about Toyota Kata, have access to videos, podcasts, and more!
-Also be sure to download the free coaching kata cards.
+You will learn about Toyota Kata, and have access to videos, podcasts, and more!
+Also, be sure to download the free coaching kata cards.

 What is Toyota Kata?